neko0xff/blog_src_astro/src/content/projects/project-7.md

 ## Objectives

-1. Develop a user-friendly and feature-rich dashboard that consolidates real-time data from various cryptocurrency exchanges.
+1. Develop a user-friendly and feature-rich dashboard that consolipublishDates real-time data from various cryptocurrency exchanges.
 2. Provide tools for users to analyze market trends, track their portfolio performance, and make informed investment decisions.
 3. Create a secure and efficient platform that ensures users have a holistic view of their cryptocurrency holdings.